Online Agnostic Multiclass Boosting: Alternate Weak Learning Conditions

+Note that this is the same lower bound as in the proof of Theorem \ref{thm1} and therefore the same regret bound as in Theorem \ref{thm1} holds. \end{proof}

-However, the assumption on the hypothesis class is quite strong, especially if we allow a random adaptive adversary.
+The assumption on the hypothesis class that there exists a hypothesis $h \in \mathcal{H}$ that, in expectation, makes at most $T/2$ mistakes is quite strong, especially if we allow a random adaptive adversary.
 Note that Definition \ref{WLC2} cannot be used when this assumption on $\mathcal{H}$ does not hold - $\E\left[ \sum_{t=1}^{T} 2h(x_t) \cdot y_t - 1 \right]$ can be potentially negative for every $h \in \mathcal{H}$, even for the randomly guessing competitor.
 One way to relax this assumption on $\mathcal{H}$ is via Definition \ref{WLC} presented in the main text.
 Another way, is by taking a \textit{one-vs-all} perspective to multiclass classification, which we present below.

-\begin{definition} Let $\mathcal{H} \subseteq [k]^{\mathcal{X}}$ be a class of experts and let $0 < \gamma \leq 1$ denote the \say{advantage}.
-An online learning algorithm $\mathcal{W}$ is a $(\gamma, T)$-agnostic weak online learner for $\mathcal{H}$ if for any adaptively chosen sequence of tuples $(x_t, y_t) \in \mathcal{X} \times [k]$, at every iteration $t \in [T]$, for every label $\ell \in [k]$, the algorithm outputs $\mathcal{W}(x_t) \in [k]$ such that,
+\begin{definition} Let $\mathcal{H} \subseteq \mathcal{B}_k^{\mathcal{X}}$ be a class of experts and let $0 < \gamma \leq 1$ denote the \say{advantage}.
+An online learning algorithm $\mathcal{W}$ is a $(\gamma, T)$-agnostic weak online learner for $\mathcal{H}$ if for any adaptively chosen sequence of tuples $(x_t, y_t) \in \mathcal{X} \times \mathcal{B}_k$, at every iteration $t \in [T]$, for every label $\ell \in \mathcal{B}_k$, the algorithm outputs $\mathcal{W}(x_t) \in \mathcal{B}_k$ such that,

 where the expectation is taken w.r.t. the randomness of the weak learner $\mathcal{W}$ and that of the possibly adaptive adversary, $R_\mathcal{W} : \mathbbm{N} \times \mathbbm{N} \rightarrow \mathbbm{R}_+$ is the additive regret: a non-decreasing, sub-linear function of $T$. \end{definition}